 Description

-- ENHANCED VISIBILITY: High-performance lens coatings offer excellent light transmission and dot contrast in any condition.
+- ENHANCED VISIBILITY: High-performance lens coatings provide superior light transmission and contrast for clearer target acquisition.

-- COMPACT DESIGN: Ultra-compact size and weight with unlimited eye relief and parallax-free operation.
+- COMPACT DESIGN: Ultra-compact size with unlimited eye relief and parallax-free operation for versatile shooting.

-- PRECISION AIMING: Features a precise 2 MOA Dot for accurate target engagement.
+- PRECISION AIMING: Features a precise 2 MOA Dot ensuring accurate targeting for improved shot placement.

-- QUICK DETACH MOUNT: Includes a 1.41” T10 Torx M1913 Skeletonized lightweight Riser Mount for absolute co-witness.
+- QUICK DETACH MOUNT: Comes with a lightweight 1.41” T10 Torx M1913 Skeletonized Riser Mount for easy installation.

-- EXTENDED BATTERY LIFE: Over 20,000 hours of run time on a single CR1632 battery with easy top-loading.
+- EXTENDED BATTERY LIFE: Achieves over 20,000 hours of runtime on one CR1632 battery with convenient top-loading access.

-- RUGGED CONSTRUCTION: Aircraft-grade aluminum housing ensures durability with IPX-7 waterproof and fog-proof performance.
+- RUGGED CONSTRUCTION: Built from aircraft-grade aluminum, offering IPX-7 waterproof and fog-proof capabilities.

-- MAGNIFIER INCLUDED: Juliet3-Micro magnifier provides clear visuals and has a 90° Push-Button Flip-to-Side Mount.
+- MAGNIFIER INCLUDED: JULIET3-MICRO magnifier enhances vision and features a 90° Push-Button Flip-to-Side Mount.

-- NIGHT VISION READY: Equipped with 2 NVD settings and 10 regular brightness settings for operational versatility.
+- NIGHT VISION READY: Equipped with 2 NVD settings and 10 brightness settings for optimal versatility in various environments.

 Technical Specifications Table